 Prerequisite: MAT 135 or placement.
 Topics include characteristics of functions in general; linear, quadratic, polynomial, rational, exponential, logarithmic, trigonometric, and inverse trigonometric functions; analytic trigonometry.
 Emphasis is placed on linking mathematical concepts to real applications.

-MAT 201 - Calculus I (3)
+MAT 201 - Calculus I (4)

 Prerequisite: MAT 161 or placement.
-Limits and continuity; the derivative; maxima and minima of functions; and applications of the derivative.
-A TI-83 or TI-84 graphing calculator is required.
+Topics include limits and continuity, the derivative, maxima and minima of functions, applications of the derivative, and introduction to integration.

-MAT 202 - Calculus II (3)
+MAT 202 - Calculus II (4)